bodrick/awesome/TOPICS.md

 *   [miroslavpejic85/p2p](https://github.com/miroslavpejic85/p2p) - 🖥️ P2P Remote Desktop - Portable, No Configuration or Installation Needed.
 *   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera

-## cpu

-*   [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
-*   [Alexays/Epiboard](https://github.com/Alexays/Epiboard) - Web Extension — A new tab page extension with material design and useful features :new: :tada:

 ## curves

 *   [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.